A Brief History Of The Door Handle

 The first patent for a door knob and internal door latching mechanism was given in 1878 to an African American inventor called Osborn Dorsey.
 In Britain, locksmiths Robert Barron, Joseph Bramah and Jeremiah Chubb were also involved in designs for the modern lever tumbler locks.
 Chubb's lock was patented in 1818.

 Door Furniture as Decoration

-Our popular Beehive Door Knobs are inspired by original designs from the Georgian era.
-These door knobs are perfect for period properties or modern homes wanting to inject some vintage detail.
-Priced per pair at £22.
+The Beehive Door Knobs design is originally from the Georgian era.
+Beehive door knobs were used widely in Georgian and Victorian homes.
+These wooden knobs and antique brass knobs are perfect for period properties and they also work well in modern homes wanting to inject some vintage detail.

 Lever handles came into popular use during the 1900s, but there are many examples of door handle designs before this period and some can be found as early as the Tudor period.
 Although door knobs were the most popular choice for Georgian and Victorian homes, lever handles are a good option if you have young or elderly family members.
 Lever handles are also the best choice for exterior doors as they offer an integrated lock profile to compliment fitting with a 5 lever or a Euro profile cylinder lock.
 Choose handles in black and pewter to replicate vintage door handle designs.

 - Door Knobs vs Door Handles: How To Choose

 - Fitting New Door & Handles To Old Latches

 - Door Bolt Guide: How To Choose The Right Bolt For Your Door